 The highlight is that the upgraded CPU that’s MT7621A, can provide connectivity to as many as 128 devices.
 Furthermore, a WAN port and two LAN ports are on the rear panel.
 The top panel has the Mi branding in the center and LED lights to indicate connectivity.
 A USB port is also expected, although it isn’t confirmed yet.

-As per assumptions of the experts, Mi Router 4 runs the MiWiFi OS based on OpenWRT, like the Mi Router 3.
-Mi Router 4 can be configured via a web interface or via the correspondent mobile app that’s available for iOS and Android.
+Per the experts’ assumptions, Mi Router 4 runs the MiWiFi OS based on OpenWRT, like the Mi Router 3.
+Mi Router 4 can be configured via a web interface or the mobile correspondent app available for iOS and Android.

-The router uses Gigabit WAN/LAN+2.4G/5G dual-band Wi-Fi, supporting MiNET for quickly connecting smart devices in one button.
-Regarding of wireless security, the device supports WPA-PSK/WPA2-PSK encryption, blacklisting and whitelisting, SSID hiding, DoS protection, intrusion detection, SSID isolation and access control manager.
+The router uses Gigabit WAN/LAN+2.4G/5G dual-band Wi-Fi, supporting MiNET for quickly connecting smart devices with one button.
+Regarding wireless security, the device supports WPA-PSK/WPA2-PSK encryption, blacklisting and whitelisting, SSID hiding, DoS protection, intrusion detection, SSID isolation, and access control manager.